 Formatted as .otf file

-¹ The Koji typeface will be sent to your email address associated with your Paypal account.
+¹ The Koji typeface will be sent to the email address associated with your Paypal account.
 Please allow several minutes after purchase to receive the font.
+If you encounter any problems, please contact me.

 Naming a font is arguably as hard as creating one.
 I could say it was chosen because Koji fungal blooms are sort of round like this font.
 Or I could say it's a principal ingredient in fermenting soy sauce, a condiment that is simple yet complex, just like this font.
 But the truth is far less poetic: it came from an online word finder.
 I wanted a name that used an uppercase "K" and a lowercase "j" because those are two of my favorite letters in this typeface.
 So I searched for a word that fit the bill and came across "Koji" and it just grew on me.
 It's easy to say, it has a cool but as you now know somewhat tacked-on backstory, and it looks good when written in the font, which is always a plus.
 Overall, a simple and catchy name for what I hope is your new favorite font.